DanielOaks/game2/log.md

 update: Menu gamepad control is now mostly working thanks to [a tut from Nathan Hoad](https://youtu.be/p_m3xgWAFo0)!!
 Still need to get mouse and the pointer image position working nicely.

+update: 2D Sidescroller Player is now using state charts, whoo.
+What a fun tool!

 ## 2023-09-01
 Platformer movement is feeling nice, and I've got the palette stuff working.
 First off let's make the main menu controller-usable, then I want to explore the intro VN-like sequence.